-One Born Every Minute with capture the powerful stories and moments at baby is born using 40 remotely-operated cameras, filming 24 hours a day over an 11 week period.
+Independent television production company Dragonfly captured the powerful stories and births using 40 remotely-operated cameras, filming 24 hours a day over 11 weeks.

-It observes the dramatic, emotional and often funny moments that go hand in hand with bringing a new life into the world, from the perspective of the soon-to-be parents and family, as well as the hospital staff.
+Footage was captured from the reception desk to the neonatal ward; from the operating theatre to the birthing pool and featured the dramatic, emotional and often funny moments that go hand in hand with bringing a new life into the world, from the perspective of the soon-to-be parents and family, as well as the hospital staff.

 The series also showed the work of the community midwives in delivering a baby at a family home.